 All antibodies used to test samples were validated previously; however, some of them were further checked by Western blot.
-Anti-TRIOBP antibody and anti-NPAS3 antibody (PromoKine) were validated simultaneously by Beti Zaharija492.
+Anti-TRIOBP antibody and anti-NPAS3 antibody (PromoKine) were validated simultaneously by Beti Zaharija500.

 Anti-NPAS3 antibody used in this thesis (PromoKine) was validated against another anti-NPAS3 antibody (ProSci).
-Additionally, an anti-NPAS3 antibody (PromoKine) was tested on Flag-tagged N-terminal fragments of NPAS3 expressed in HEK293 cells, along with anti-Flag M2 antibody492.
+Additionally, an anti-NPAS3 antibody (PromoKine) was tested on Flag-tagged N-terminal fragments of NPAS3 expressed in HEK293 cells, along with anti-Flag M2 antibody500.
 Anti-DISC1 antibody was tested in lysates from HEK293 cells expressing human DISC1: full-length and aa 257-655 of human DISC1 (D and I domain only).
 The samples were also stained with anti-Flag antibody.
 All of these antibodies were detected by peroxidase-conjugated affinity purified goat anti-rabbit IgG antibody.
 As loading control, all mentioned samples were stained with anti- β actin (OriGene or Merck), detected by peroxidase-conjugated goat anti-mouse IgG antibody.

-Figure 18: DISC1 and NPAS3 antibodies were validated by Western blot in cell lines.
+Figure 19: DISC1 and NPAS3 antibodies were validated by Western blot in cell lines.
 In all images, vertically arranged blots show re-staining of the same membrane, while horizontally arranged blots represent identical samples that were run and stained simultaneously.
-Two variants of the anti-NPAS3 antibody (PromoKine and ProSci) were tested for validation against endogenous NPAS3 in lysates from three cell lines: HEK293, SH-SY5Y, and HeLa ($\bf A$).
-NPAS3 (PromoKine) was also tested against four N-terminal NPAS3 fragments expressed in HEK293 cells ($\bf B$).
-DISC1 antibody and anti-Flag were tested against lysates from HEK293 cells expressing human DISC1: full-length and 257-655 aa, expressed in HEK293 cells ($\bf C$).
-Loading control was confirmed by anti-β actin in all three cases.
+Two variants of the anti-NPAS3 antibody (PromoKine and ProSci) were tested for validation against endogenous NPAS3 in lysates from three cell lines: HEK293, SH-SY5Y, and HeLa.
+Smaller bands are marked with asterix ().
+(A).
+NPAS3 (PromoKine) was also tested against four N-terminal NPAS3 fragments expressed in HEK293 cells (B).
+DISC1 antibody and anti-Flag were tested against lysates from HEK293 cells expressing human DISC1: full-length and 257-655 aa, expressed in HEK293 cells (C).
+Loading control was confirmed by anti- β actin in all three cases.

 Both anti-NPAS3 antibodies (PromoKine and ProSci) recognized similar bands of endogenous NPAS3 in the following cell line lysates: HEK293, SH-SY5Y, and HeLa (Figure 18 A).
+Smaller bands were detected at 70 and 63 kDa, marked with on the figure.
+This does not match the predicted molecular weight of full-length NPAS3 (~100.8 kDa), but may represent an alternatively spliced isoform, a truncated NPAS3407, or a degradation fragment.

-While the anti-Flag antibody recognized all four NPAS3 fragments, anti-NPAS3 antibodies showed intense bands in lysates expressing

-NPAS3 fragments 1-208 and 1-354 aa, but none for fragments 1-111 and 1-156 aa (Figure 18 B).
+While the anti-Flag antibody recognized all four NPAS3 fragments, anti-NPAS3 antibodies showed intense bands in lysates expressing NPAS3 fragments 1-208 and 1-354 aa, but none for fragments 1-111 and 1-156 aa (Figure 18 B).
 This suggests that the epitope for the antibody is located within aa 156-208, which is consistent with the supplier's statement that the epitope is near the N-terminus.